 Step 1: Insert the image into the editor

-Start by taking a screenshot with Snagit, or importing an image from the File menu.
-Images that have white, solid, or high-contrast backgrounds work best.
+Start by taking a screenshot with Snagit, or uploading an image from the File menu.
+Images that have white or solid color backgrounds (or high-contrast backgrounds) usually work best.

-If you need to add a transparent fill to your Quick Styles for the first time, it’s pretty simple.
-All you need to is click down on the fill color option and select the transparent fill.
+If you need to add the Transparent Fill option to your Quick Styles for the first time, it’s pretty simple.
+All you need to do is click the Fill Color option in the Tool Properties and select Transparent Fill.

 Step 4: Click the background areas you want to remove

-If you are using a screenshot or a PNG image, it will default to have a transparent background.
-If you are using a JPG or other file format, you’ll need to adjust your background color in the Snagit editor first or it will default to white rather than transparent.
+If you’re editing a screenshot or a PNG image, any background you remove will become transparent by default.
+However, if you’re working with a different file format, like a JPG, you’ll need to adjust your background color in the Snagit editor, or it will default to white rather than transparent.

-To to this, simply click Image > Canvas Color (on Windows) or Edit > Change Canvas Color… (on Mac).
+To do this, simply click Image > Canvas Color (on Windows) or Image > Change Canvas Color… (on Mac).